 If you are walking through places in the desert, this may be more of a need than a souvenir.
-These colorful small packages, of course, made in some factory somewhere reminded me on many old time balms and Ittars that used to sell in India too.
+These colorful small packages, of course, made in some factory somewhere reminded me of many old-time balms and Ittars that used to sell in India too.

 Model of a Bedouin Tent

 I did not really see this in any of the tents but saw it in almost every souvenir shop.
 A small 12 inches or so model showing the Bedouin tent – it may be a good collector’s item to pick.

 The Bedouin women wear a long gown usually in black color with intricate embroidery on it in red.
 Both at Petra and Wadi Rum, we saw many women wearing these.
 These dresses can be found anywhere from Bedouin tents to high-end souvenir shops all across Jordan.

 We met quite a few artisans working on making souvenirs right in front of our eyes, adding a lot of authenticity and value to your picks.

 Sand Art in a Bottle